 "urn:mrn:"<NSS>

 The “urn” identifies this to be a special case of a Universal Resource Name (URN), while the “mrn” identify a unique namespace within the URN.

-[Note: The “mrn” prefix should be registered by the for IALA to be able to assign unique high level namespaces to stakeholders and domains within the maritime realm, based on the URN notation.
-It is assumed that in the process of approval of this guideline, that the RFC describing the “mrn” prefix will be accepted by the Internet Engineering Task Force (IETF).]
+[Note: The “mrn” prefix should be registered by the Internet Assigned Numbers Authority (IANA) for IALA to be able to assign unique high level namespaces to stakeholders and domains within the maritime realm, based on the URN notation.
+It is assumed as a perquisite for publishing that in the process of approval of this guideline, that the RFC describing the “mrn” prefix will be accepted by the Internet Engineering Task Force (IETF).
+Insert RFC reference here, when published.]

 <NSS> is the Namespace Specific String composed as follows: